rc2dev/pifi-radio/INSTALL.md

 ```
 $ cd ~/pifi-radio
-$ bundle exec rackup --host 0.0.0.0
+$ bundle exec thin start
 ```

-If everything went well, you should be able to reach it at http://DEVICE_IP:9292.
+If everything went well, you should be able to reach it at http://DEVICE_IP:3000.